 The reason lies in the unchallengeable and irreversible economic fact that today…

-The $37b figure should come as no surprise to those even minimally familiar with the irreversible trend (economic fact) that companies are far less reliant on tangible-physical assets and instead, transitioning, at a rapid pace to IA intensity and dependency.
-The reason lies in the unchallengeable economic fact that 80+% of most company’s value, sources of revenue, and ‘building blocks’ for competitiveness, growth, sustainability, and profitability today lie in – evolve directly from IA’s, particularly intellectual, relationship, structural, and competitive capital.
+- 80+% of most company’s value, sources of revenue, and ‘building blocks’ for competitiveness, growth, sustainability, reputation, and profitability lie in – emerge directly from intangible assets, particularly intellectual, relationship, structural, and competitive capital.

-Particularly noteworthy in the studies’ findings is that approximately two thirds of the ($37b) cost of employee misunderstanding by the 400 reporting companies in the 12 months encompassing the study were attributed to…
+Particularly noteworthy in the studies’ findings is…approximately two thirds of the ($36b) cost of employee misunderstanding, as reported by the 400 respondent companies in the 12 months encompassing the study, were attributed to…

 revenue penalties (16%).

-The findings also highlighted that the real cost of employee misunderstanding may be even higher, when costs such as impact on brand, reputation and customer satisfaction (also intangible assets) are accounted for.
+The findings also highlighted that the real cost of employee misunderstanding may be even higher…when costs such as impact on brand, reputation and customer satisfaction (also intangible assets) are fully factored – accounted for.